MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 # View applied Conditional Access details in the Microsoft Entra activity logs

 With Conditional Access policies, you can control how your users get access to your Azure and Microsoft Entra resources.
 As a tenant admin, you need to be able to determine what effect your Conditional Access policies have on sign-ins to your tenant, so that you can take action if necessary.
-The sign-in logs in Microsoft Entra ID give you the information that you need to assess the effect of your Conditional Access policies.
 You might also need to view audit logs for recent changes to Conditional Access policies.

 This article explains how to view applied Conditional Access policies in the Microsoft Entra activity logs.